 - Pay Child Support or Alimony.
 Sometimes payment of child support and alimony can be made directly to the other spouse, but usually it is required to be paid through a support collection agency operated by the local or state government.
 Following the proper process is critical to both the payor and the recipient.
 Nonpayment can be considered contempt of court with severe consequences.
 If you are supposed to pay through an agency, and choose to pay your spouse directly, that payment may be considered a gift, meaning that you might have to pay that amount twice.
 Make sure you are paying through the right methodology.

 - Follow the Court Order.
 Once the divorce decree is entered, it is wise to create a checklist of “to do” items and cross them off as you complete them.
 Each and every paragraph of the decree should be reviewed for any items of follow-up that need to be accomplished.
 The items can related to payments that need to be made, items relating to children, paying of debts or expenses, transferring of assets, and the like.
 These items cannot be ignored just because the divorce is over.

 - Take Care of Your Personal Business.
 In many marriages, one spouse takes over primary responsibility for managing the finances and paying the bills.
 After the divorce, a spouse who is not accustomed to doing the finances will have to begin paying their own bills and managing their own investments.
 For that spouse, there are many pitfalls during the process of learning all of the details that have to be attended to.
 Sometimes that spouse may need to seek professional help in the beginning in helping to set all of that up.

 If you are you interested in speaking with an attorney regarding a divorce or separation, Strauss Troy’s Domestic Relations team is here to advise you.
-Our team, comprised of Tim Theissen, Carrie Waide and Matt Worth, can handle all aspects of divorce and dissolution, including complex divorce and custody cases, mediation and collaborative divorce.
+Our team can handle all aspects of divorce and dissolution, including complex divorce and custody cases, mediation and collaborative divorce.